Datamuseum-DK/R1000.Emulator/README.md

 	@
 ```

-(I suspect this is the kernel getting to either the VME or LANCE ethernet chip initialization.)
+At this point the kernel is initialized, as jumped to FS which has cleared it's
+data segment and moved on to `PROGRAM.0` which calls something in the FS/KERNEL
+which does not yet work.

 Disassembly of the IOC EEPROM: http://datamuseum.dk/aa/r1k_dfs/be/bed92cf60.html